doujincafe/reencoder/README.md

 # reencoder

-scans a specified folder and reencodes flacs if they needed to be reencoded \
+scans a specified folder and reencodes flacs if they needed to be reencoded
-required binaries:
-* flac
-* metaflac